 And a heavy heart

-Looking back nearly twenty years later Sylvian recalled, ‘The poem was written in response to a trip to India and, more importantly, Nepal back in ’84.
+Looking back nearly twenty years later Sylvian recalled, ‘The poem was written in response to a trip to India and, more importantly, Nepal, back in ’84.
 Seeds were sown that gave me a philosophical grounding of sorts and a renewed sense of spiritual well being.’
 (2003)

-The music accompanying Like Planets [unreel] was created by Mark Wastell who, along with harp player Rhodri Davies, is one of Sylvian’s most recent collaborators on There is No Love.
+The music accompanying Like Planets [unreel] was created by Mark Wastell who, along with harp player Rhodri Davies, was then one of Sylvian’s most recent collaborators on There is No Love.
 The soundtrack commission has drawn out an aspect of Mark’s music that I haven’t encountered in his other recordings.
-The sensibility and attentive listening underpinning his live improvisational work is much in evidence, but here he built up his parts over successive recording sessions at Studio 3 in London.
+The sensibility and attentive listening underpinning his live improvisational work is much in evidence, only here he built up his parts over successive recording sessions at Studio 3 in London.
 The approach frees him to employ a range and depth of instrumentation to suit the visuals, creating a dynamic progression through the duration of the film.
 The piece opens with whispering chimes, giving way to the accordion-like tones of the shruti box and a piano melody that is as enchanting as it is simple.
-Finger cymbals, Nepalese singing bowls and Indian temple bells summon the sounds of far-off places to enliven the still images.
+Finger cymbals, Nepalese singing bowls and Indian temple bells summon memories of far-off places to enliven the still images.
 Mark also returns to what was once his primary instrument – the cello – alongside string samples from Biliana Voutchkova’s debut violin recording, Modus of Raw.